kahinimehta/executivefunciton/docs/T1recruitment.md

 ### Generating Screen ID (SID)

 - If eligible, generate an SID in Oracle by selecting “Quickscreen” on the left side column → “Quickscreen Store”.
     - Make sure to put the parent’s numbers in if available, and then any mandatory information.
-Select “C” for control participants, and then “Quick exclude” due to “CHOP Control Excess”.
+Select “C” for control participants, and then “Quick exclude” due to “CHOP Control Access".
 - When calling/emailing/texting participants, make sure to log contacts under “Contact Entry”.
 If parents don’t pick up, leave a voicemail.
     - After 4 failed contacts, you can stop contacting the parents.
 Also log all contacts on the same spreadsheet on the LiBI drive (each row should be color-coded by contact results as mentioned on the second sheet of the spreadsheet.)